 As you can see, the smaller the number of respondents, the more essential it is to have a high participation rate in order to have results that are representative of the population.

-Our recommendation: Always remember to analyze the participation rate with the number of employees surveyed.
+Always remember to analyze the participation rate with the number of employees surveyed.
 A participation rate of 50% for 500 employees surveyed is not interpreted in the same way as for a population of 10 people.

 Make sure that respondents are representative of the diversity of the population surveyed